Proboscis monkey

-The proboscis monkey (Nasalis larvatus) or long-nosed monkey is an arboreal Old World monkey with an unusually large nose, a reddish-brown skin color and a long tail.
-It is endemic to the southeast Asian island of Borneo and is found mostly in mangrove forests and on the coastal areas of the island.
+The proboscis monkey or long-nosed monkey (Nasalis larvatus) is an arboreal Old World monkey with an unusually large nose (or proboscis), a reddish-brown skin color and a long tail.
+It is endemic to the Southeast Asian island of Borneo and is found mostly in mangrove forests and on the coastal areas of the island.

 This species co-exists with the Bornean orangutan and monkeys such as the silvery lutung.
 It belongs in the monotypic genus Nasalis.

-Taxonomy and names
+Taxonomy

-Proboscis monkeys belong to the subfamily Colobinae of the Old World monkeys.
+The proboscis monkey belongs to the subfamily Colobinae of the Old World monkeys.
 The two subspecies are: